monsoonmaelstrom/book2/book2.md

 “Neither did she.
 If she thought there was a better way, she wouldn’t have been up there.”

-It’s true that Davy has a lot of sway over both Alex and Hazel.
-But I also know that Davy and Hazel don’t always agree, and when they don’t, Hazel tends to do what she thinks is best, not what Davy does.
+It’s true Davy has a lot of sway over both Alex and Hazel.
+But I also know Davy and Hazel don’t always agree, and when they don’t, Hazel tends to do what she thinks is best, not what Davy does.

 “Are you okay?”
 I ask, really looking at him for the first time in days.
 He doesn’t look great.
 He’s been losing weight too, and I’m not sure he’s slept at all since we got here.